 Playa Montezuma

-Located all the way at the southernmost point of the Nicoya Peninsula, the town of Montezuma still feels like a secret.
-It’s quiet and thickly forested—so small you can walk through in 15 minutes—and crowned by a long white-sand beach.
-Swimming isn’t as easy here, thanks to powerful waves, but the tide pools that appear at low tide are mesmerizing.
-From the beach, you can hike to Playa Grande, another surf beach, or visit Romelia Wildlife Reserve, which helps protect sea turtles that hatch on the beach.
+Located at the southernmost point of the Nicoya Peninsula, the town of Montezuma still feels like a lesser-known treasure.
+It’s quiet and thickly forested—so small you can walk through it in 15 minutes—and crowned by a long white-sand beach.
+Swimming isn’t easy here, thanks to powerful waves, but the tide pools that appear at low tide are mesmerizing.
+From the shore, you can hike to Playa Grande, another surf beach, or visit Romelia Wildlife Reserve, which helps protect sea turtles that hatch on the sand.
+The Nya Hotel feels appropriately secluded while also being near the water.

 Jacó Beach draws surfers of all levels—amateur surfers will find the best waves at low tide, while more experienced surfers can ride at high tide.